 “It is good to have an end to journey toward, but it is the journey that matters in the end.”– Ernest Hemingway

 The Bahamas have been on my mind this past week.
 As many of you know, Florida dodged a horrific Hurricane last week, unfortunately the Beautiful country of the Bahamas was not so fortunate.
 This monster of a storm stalled over the Bahamas as a Category 5 for over 30 hours and left the islands in devastation.
-I have visited this country several times and have been thinking about all of the fun memories of these islands; I wanted to reminisce and share an anniversary trip Andrew and I took to Bimini, a small island in the Bahamas.
+I have visited this country several times and have been thinking about all of the fun memories of these islands; I wanted to reminisce and share a trip I took to Bimini, a small island in the Bahamas.

 We took a convenient ferry from Miami to Bimini with FRS-Caribben (even though this was only a couple months ago, they are no longer in operation and are directing traffic to Balearia Carribean Fast Ferry).
 For our trip we boarded the ferry at 9:00 am in Miami and landed in Bimini a little after 11:00 am.
 On the ferry you can get a map of the island and plan out the different sights you want to see, rent golf carts, drink frozen daiquiris and margaritas, and schedule excursions.
 We indulged in a couple buy-one-get-one breakfast margaritas- we were already on Island Time.
 By booking through FRS we were provided the option of adding on the hotel, so we did.
 We stayed a night at the Hilton at Resorts World Bimini which is a beautiful resort with a couple restaurants, pools with pool-side bars, and a rooftop infinity pool that overlooks the ocean.
 We like to make the most of our time in a new city by exploring as much possible, so we do not usually spend much time in the hotel nor care too much about the lodging- aside from cleanliness, safety, and hospitality of course; however, I could have easily spent two days here without leaving the resort.
 One drawback was that the Hotel ran out of beach towels.
 All day.
 Both days.
 Next time I would bring my own towel to be on the safe side.